Randomization

 - Recall that the primary goal of random allocation is to reduce systematic biases.

 In Lesson 1, we explored how the lithium treatment study was compromised when researchers unknowingly assigned mice to treatment groups based on how easy they were to catch.
-Imbalanced group characteristics led to confounding, where differences in outcomes (survival) were caused by pre-existing differences between groups (disease stage) rather than the intervention itself (lithium).
-This cautionary tale illustrates a fundamental rigor principle: if your treatment and control groups aren’t comparable at baseline, you cannot confidently attribute any differences in outcomes to your intervention.
+Imbalanced group characteristics led to confounding, where differences in outcomes were caused by pre-existing differences between groups rather than the intervention itself.
+This cautionary tale illustrates a fundamental rigor principle: if our treatment and control groups aren’t comparable at baseline, we cannot confidently attribute any differences in outcomes to the intervention.

 Therefore, when designing experiments, researchers face two fundamental balancing challenges:

-- Balance in group sizes: Ensuring that treatment groups have similar numbers of samples (equal Ns), which gives you the most statistical power to detect real effects.
+- Balance in group sizes: Ensuring that treatment groups have a similar sample size, which gives us the most statistical power to detect real effects.

-If one group has far fewer samples than another group, the precision of estimates for the group with fewer subjects decreases, potentially obscuring real treatment effects or requiring larger overall sample sizes to achieve the same power.
-With uneven group sizes, your ability to detect real effects decreases, and you might miss important discoveries.
+If one group has far fewer subjects than another group, the precision of estimates for the group with fewer subjects decreases, potentially obscuring real treatment effects or requiring larger overall sample sizes to achieve the same power in a statistical analysis.
+With uneven group sizes, our ability to detect real effects decreases, and we might miss important discoveries.

-What if you want to balance treatment groups in a study - how would you do it?
+What if we want to balance treatment groups in a study - how would we do it?

-Researchers often recognize these needs for balance and try various approaches to achieve it.
+Researchers often recognize the need for balance and try various approaches to achieve it.
 Let’s look at some common methods:

-- A clinical trial coordinator assigns treatment group based on patient’s date of birth or date of trial entry
+- A clinical trial coordinator assigns the treatment group based on each patient’s date of birth or date of trial entry.

-- A surgeon conducts the sham surgeries in the morning and an equal number of experimental surgeries in the afternoon
+- A surgeon conducts sham surgeries in the morning and an equal number of experimental surgeries in the afternoon.

-These approaches may seem reasonable and can create the appearance of balance, but they can introduce biases.
+These approaches may seem reasonable and can create the appearance of balance, but they can also introduce biases.
 Unfortunately, such approaches are often reported as “randomized” in the literature.
-Let’s see if we can identify the differences between truly random assignment and these other approaches.
+Let’s see if we can identify the consequences of using truly random assignment versus these other approaches.

 When researchers claim to use randomization in their studies, what does that actually mean in practice?
 In this activity, consider three sequences from published studies that all claimed to use "randomized allocation".